 Our Board designates the members and Chairs of committees based on the NESG Committee's recommendations.
-The Board has three standing committees-Audit, Compensation, and Nominating, Environmental, Social, and Corporate Governance-each composed entirely of independent directors.
+The Board's three standing committees-Audit, Compensation, and NESG-are each composed entirely of independent directors.
 Non-independent directors do not serve on any of the committees.

 Each of the three standing committees has a written charter adopted by the Board.
 The charters define each committee's roles and responsibilities.
-The charters are available on our website at www.investor.myrgroup.com/ corporate-governance under the "Investors" section.
+The charters are available on our website at investor.myrgroup.com/corporate-governance/corporate-documents.
 MYR Group will provide copies of these charters free of charge to any stockholder who sends a written request to our Secretary at MYR Group Inc., 12150 East 112th Avenue Henderson, CO 80640.

 We expect directors to regularly attend Board meetings and meetings of the committees on which they serve.
-In 2020, the Board held 9 meetings, the Audit Committee held 4 meetings, the Compensation Committee held 4 meetings, and the NESG Committee held 3 meetings.
-Each of our directors serving during the year ended December 31, 2020 attended at least 75% of the aggregate number of meetings of the Board and committees on which they served.
-The overall aggregate director attendance for all Board and committee meetings was over 94%.
-All directors serving at the time of the 2020 Annual Meeting, including the director nominees, attended that meeting.
-All current directors are expected to attend the 2021 Annual Meeting and each annual meeting of stockholders generally.
+In 2021, the Board held 8 meetings, the Audit Committee held 4 meetings, the Compensation Committee held 4 meetings, and the NESG Committee held 3 meetings.
+Each of our directors serving during the year ended December 31, 2021 attended at least 75% of the aggregate number of meetings of the Board and committees on which they served.
+The overall aggregate director attendance for all Board and committee meetings was over 98%.
+All directors serving at the time of the 2021 Annual Meeting, including the director nominees, attended that meeting.
+All current directors are expected to attend the 2022 Annual Meeting and each annual meeting of stockholders generally.